Dirac equation for strings: Dirac equation for strings

 The last step of this reasoning, the square-root, was originally motivated by Dirac by requiring that the equation should be first order in time derivatives.
 If we however relax this requirement then we could also consider another logic as follows

 Both reasonings (\ref{first}) and (\ref{second}) are consistent i.e. they arrive at interesting, albeit different, theories.
 In fact the supersymmetric massive Wess-Zumino model is mathematically better defined then the Dirac equation since its spectrum is non negative while the spectrum of the Dirac operator is unbounded from below.
 Therefore, if we were led only by the aesthetic arguments e.g. "nice mathematics", we could in fact claim that (\ref{second}) is more superior.
-However at the same time (\ref{second}) in not realized in Nature while (\ref{first}) is.
+However at the same time (\ref{second}) was never found in Nature while (\ref{first}) was.

 Let us come back to the case of extended objects.
-Considering the above remarks it would be quite illogical to consider only the analog of (\ref{second}) and completely forget about (\ref{first}).
-After all (\ref{first}) works (i.e. is supported experimentally) while (\ref{second}) doesn't - one should therefore investigate (\ref{first}) in the case of extended objects.
+Considering the above remarks it would be certainly incomplete to consider only the analog of (\ref{second}) (whose analysis can be found in every string theory text book) and completely forget about (\ref{first}).
+After all (\ref{first}) works (i.e. is supported experimentally) while (\ref{second}) has never been experimentally confirmed - one should therefore investigate (\ref{first}) as well, in the case of extended objects.